-Boys are very visual and kinaesthetic and want you to show that you love them rather than communicate through words.
+Boys are very visual and sensory and want you to show that you love them, rather than communicating through words.

-“Some of them love cuddles and touches, some don’t, but some love it when you do loving things for them, giving them their favourite snack after school, maybe on your way home, saying, ‘I’ve decided we’ll go to the park,’” says Maggie.
+“Some of them love cuddles and touches, some don’t, but some love it when you do loving things for them – like giving them their favourite snack after school, or maybe on your way home, saying, ‘I’ve decided we’ll go to the park,’” says Maggie.
 “What you’re doing is giving him an experience that fills his cup with joy and showing him you love him.”

 Maggie believes that rules need to be established in a family and discussed often, perhaps have them up on the fridge.
 If a boy does something like hurting his sister, Maggie suggests showing him the rules and explaining that his behaviour is not okay.

-“The fact that he’s hurt her has actually hurt him already, he’s already beating himself up for hurting someone he loves without the words,” says Maggie.
+“The fact that he’s hurt her has actually hurt him already.
+He’s already beating himself up for hurting someone he loves,” says Maggie.
 “So, when we come in as a parent and think, ‘I’ve got to really do something tough here’, we quadruple what he’s doing to himself.”